Every day there are little things that we find annoying with the programs we use.

 |

-The resulting control displayed on the parameter bar should be a checkbox list control.
+The resulting control displayed on the parameter bar will be a checkbox list control.

 See why.